embarklabs/embark-docker/README.md

 function named `run_embark`.

-Many aspects of `run_embark`'s behavior can be overridden with environment variables, and that approach can be (optionally) combined with `docker build`:
+Many aspects of `run_embark`'s behavior can be overridden with environment variables, and that approach can be (optionally) combined with `docker build`.

 ``` shell
 export EMBARK_DOCKER_IMAGE=statusim/embark